giovanni-giovannozzi/demo/README.md

 `java -jar build\libs\demo-main.jar <inputfile>`
 *inputfile* must be the path to the .csv files containing the list of numbers
 If no inputfile parameter is passed, usage is printed.
-After inputfile has been parsed a form appears.
+After the inputfile has been processed, a form appears.
 ![Input form](form.jpg)
 Insert some text and press OK button to validate.
 Press Cancel button to exit the application.